Music of the Maldives: Traditional performances

+In the early 20th century, during the reign of Sultan Muhammad Shamsuddeen III, the Maldives experienced a vibrant cultural transformation.
+It was in this rich historical context that the youth of the islands began to explore and innovate in the realm of music, leading to the emergence of a unique musical form known as langiri.
+This new genre was significantly influenced by thaara, a traditional style of music that served as its primary source.
+The youth, eager to express their creativity and cultural identity, adapted and modified the performance techniques associated with thaara infusing their interpretations and styles into the music.
+As a result, langiri not only represented a musical evolution but also a reflection of the changing social dynamics and the artistic aspirations of the Maldivian youth during this period.

 The bolimalaafath neshun is a dance performed by women on special occasions or when giving gifts to the sultan.
 These gifts, most often shells, are kept in an intricately decorated box or vase called the kurandi malaafath.
-About twenty-four women typically participate, in small groups of two to six.
-They march towards the sultan singing songs of patriotism or loyalty.
+About twenty-four women typically participate in small groups of two to six.
+They march towards the sultan, singing songs of patriotism or loyalty.
 Since becoming a republic in 1968, this dance is no longer performed for any sultan, since one no longer exists.

 Another women's dance is called maafathi neshun, which is similar to langiri.
 It is performed by women dancing in two rows of ten each, carrying a semi-circular string with fake flowers attached.

 A dance called fathigandu jehun is performed by either one person or a group of men, using two pieces of short bamboo sticks to accompany the dancers and a drummer, who also sings.
-These songs are typically epics, most famously one called Burunee Raivaru.
+These songs are typically epics, most famously one called Burunee Raivaru..

 Bandiyaa jehun is perhaps related to the Indian pot dance, and is performed by women.
-Dancers mark the beat with a metal water pot, while wearing metal rings.
-Modern groups perform either standing or sitting, and have added drums and harmonicas.
+Dancers mark the beat with a metal water pot while wearing metal rings.
+Modern groups perform either standing or sitting and have added drums and harmonicas.

 Kulhudhuffushi (on Haa Dhaalu Atoll) is known for kadhaamaali, which is performed with numerous drums and a kadhaa, which is made of a copper plate and rod.
 About thirty men take part, dressed in costumes of evil spirits (maali).
-Kadhaamaali is associated with a traditional walk around the island late at night by the elders, in order to ward of maali.
-This walk lasted for three days, followed by music and dancing.
+Kadhaamaali is associated with a traditional walk around the island late at night by the elders to ward off maali This walk lasted for three days, followed by music and dancing.